RosettaCommons/demos/tutorials/advanced_rosetta_scripting/README.md

-# Creating protocols with RosettaScripts
+# RosettaScripts for Advanced Users
 ======================================
 KEYWORDS: SCRIPTING_INTERFACES CORE_CONCEPTS

-Tutorial by Rocco Moretti (rmorettiase@gmail.com) and Vikram K. Mulligan (vmullig@uw.edu).
-Created on 21 June 2016 as part of the 2016 Documentation XRW.
+Tutorial by Vikram K. Mulligan (vmullig@uw.edu).
+Created on 23 June 2016 as part of the 2016 Documentation XRW.

 ## Goals
 --------
 At the end of this tutorial, you will understand:
-- The RosettaScripts paradigm
-- RosettaScripts syntax
-- How to control final file output from RosettaScripts
-- How to manipulate poses in RosettaScripts using *movers*
-	- How to control movers that invoke the minimizer using *MoveMaps*
+- How to nest movers and how to script common loops (*e.g.* Monte Carlo trajectories)
-	- How to control movers that invoke the packer using *TaskOperations*
+- How to use debugging movers to observe scripted trajectories
+- How to assemble more complicated protocols from simpler building-blocks
-- How to select residues in RosettaScripts using *residue selectors*
+- How to use variable substitution and file inclusion in a script
-- How to evaluate pose properties and control protocol flow in RosettaScripts using *filters*
+- How to control large-scale sampling

 ## What is RosettaScripts?
 -----------------------